etijskens/wip/docs/installation.md

 ```

 !!!
 Tip
-    Consider installing in a virtual environment if you need to deal with differen Python versions.
+    Consider installing in a virtual environment if you need to deal with different Python versions.
 To learn about Python virtual environments, checkout [this primer](https://realpython.com/python-virtual-environments-a-primer/).

 This installs the bare `wip`.
 Because `wip` relies on quite a bit of other tools, installing al its
 dependencies may waste quite a bit of resources, especially on clusters.
 For that reason the user